caipeide/autorace/README.md

 ##### 2.3.1 Features

-The following packages will be automatically installed:
+By executing the script, the following packages will be automatically installed:

 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html): A package manager that helps you find and install packages.
-- Pytorch 1.6
+Then a new conda environement named `autorace` will be automatically created
 - OpenCV: An open source computer vision and machine learning software library.
 - Matplotlib: A comprehensive library for creating static, animated, and interactive visualizations in Python.
+- Other tools such as Pytorch 1.6 and [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)

 After configuring your system using `install_host.sh`, you can get started copying data between your host PC (or server account) and your RC-Car, and using the collected dataset to train your own self-driving car (will be introduced in the next section [Train a Self-driving Car](#train-a-self-driving-car))